fix8mt/uri/README.md

 (and excluding edits) a statically stored URI is the most efficient storage option.
 This is also suitable for storage in other containers.
 Be aware that the template parameter `sz` must be large enough for any URI you wish to store and of course objects created with different templated sizes will be different types.

-The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occuring once at most.
+The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occurring once at most.

 With all methods `constexpr` and `noexcept`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.